Search Results

 The Genetics and Molecular Biology Branch uses genomic technologies to study the human genome and other organisms and disease mechanisms.

-… The Genetics and Molecular Biology Branch uses state-of-the-art genetic and genomic technologies to study the genomes of … that research findings and opportunities derived from genetic and genomic technologies may be translated into …
+… The Genetics and Molecular Biology Branch uses state-of-the-art genetic and genomic technologies to study the genomes of humans and other organisms and disease mechanisms. … that research findings and opportunities derived from genetic and genomic technologies may be translated into …

 Genetic Disorders